Alexyo21/Polari3DS/README.md

 2. Run `make`.
 3. or grab the artifact on build ci(nightly). (thanks to minionguyjpro)

-    The produced `boot.firm` is meant to be copied to the root of your SD card for usage with Boot9Strap/fastboot3ds/godmode9.
+    The produced `boot.firm` is meant to be copied to the root of your SD card for usage with Boot9Strap/fastboot3ds/godmode9. or if you're brave firm0...

 #
  #### Docker Image